Instructor contact information

 In this course, you may utilize generative AI language models, including ChatGPT, as a resource to support your work except during in-class exams.
 AI language models are powerful tools developed to generate text based on the input provided.
 While the AI language models can help refine your writing and coding, it is important to remember that it is an AI system and not a substitute for your critical thinking and creativity.
 If you choose to use this tool, apply it as a supplement and do not rely solely on its suggestions.
 Ultimately, you are responsible for the content and quality of your work.
 Therefore, you should critically evaluate ChatGPT outputs for accuracy, potential bias, and relevancy.
 When utilizing AI language models, it is essential to ensure that your writing and coding remains original and properly attributed, including citing outputs or text generated by ChatGPT.
 If you choose to use AI language models to assist you on labs or assignments, you must cite the source used.
 Failure to do so will result in earning a 0 on all problems in which AI language models usage has been detected.

 Please see the How to cite ChatGPT in MLA Style resource.
-I encourage you to use AI language models to enhance your writing and coding skills, experiment with its capabilities, and learn from its suggestions.
+We encourage you to use AI language models to enhance your writing and coding skills, experiment with its capabilities, and learn from its suggestions.
 If you have any questions or concerns regarding using AI language models for assignments, please discuss them with us.